Cover your ass: Usage

-Because these practices are so routine, a genuine warning can be mistaken for CYA behavior, causing a type II error or false-negative error, with disastrous results.
-For example, in the summer preceding the attacks of 9/11, U.S. president George W. Bush was briefed on a now-famous August 6, 2001, memo titled Bin Ladin Determined To Strike in US.
+Because the practices are so routine, a genuine warning can be mistaken for CYA behavior, causing a type II error or false-negative error, with disastrous results.
+For example in the summer preceding the attacks of 9/11, President George W. Bush was briefed about a now-famous August 6, 2001, memo titled Bin Ladin Determined To Strike in US.
 Bush's response to the briefer was erroneously reported as: "All right.
 You've covered your ass, now."

-In another example, before the launch of the United States spaceship Challenger which ended tragically with the Space Shuttle Challenger disaster, the final launch approval by rocket maker Morton Thiokol contained the phrase "information on this page was prepared to support an oral presentation and cannot be considered complete without the oral discussion"; this notice was later described as a "CYA notice" by information design specialist Edward Tufte.
-In print, it can have the form of a disclaimer; for example, Slate magazine suggested that the White House used the phrase "It is important not to read too much into any one monthly report" as a disclaimer on reports, and this was described as a CYA activity.
+In another example, before the launch of the United States spaceship Challenger which ended tragically with the Space Shuttle Challenger disaster, the final launch approval by rocket maker Morton Thiokol contained the phrase "information on this page was prepared to support an oral presentation and cannot be considered complete without the oral discussion"; this notice was later described as a "CYA notice" by Edward Tufte, an information design specialist.
+In print, it may have the form of a disclaimer; for example, Slate suggested that the White House used the phrase "It is important not to read too much into any one monthly report" as a disclaimer on reports, and this was described as a CYA activity.
 The term has been applied in the medical profession to describe doctors who prescribe unnecessary medical tests for patients, to protect themselves against possible future lawsuits.
-The term has been used to describe a cultural tendency which works against accountability and risk-taking, such as in a war effort when generals engage in much cover your ass activity which avoids taking real responsibility.
+The term has been used to describe a cultural tendency which works against accountability and risk-taking including in a war effort when generals engage in much cover your ass activity which avoids taking real responsibility.

-In regards to Congressional impeachment hearings into President Donald Trump's talks with Ambassador Gordon Sondland, on October 16, 2019, Member of Congress Jackie Speier (D-Calif.) told reporters that she was not sure whether lawmakers can trust Sondland's testimony to the House, saying his opening statement was "a lot of CYA."
+In regards to Congressional impeachment hearings about President Donald Trump's talks with Ambassador Gordon Sondland, on October 16, 2019, Member of Congress Jackie Speier (D-Calif.) told reporters that she was not sure whether lawmakers could trust Sondland's testimony to the House, saying his opening statement was "a lot of CYA."
 In an op-ed's inferred example regarding Trump's speech prior to the 2021 storming of the United States Capitol, The Washington Post columnist Dana Milbank juxtaposed two of Trump's statements as evidence:

 "You'll never take back our country with weakness, you have to show strength and you have to be strong," he admonished them, with CYA instructions to make themselves heard "peacefully and patriotically."

-In Cambodia, under the Khmer Rouge, the government never had any idea how much food was actually being grown, because local bureaucrats "covered their asses", and lied to make themselves look good and avoid getting shot.
+In Cambodia under the Khmer Rouge, the government never had any idea how much food was actually being grown, because local bureaucrats "covered their asses" and lied to make themselves look good avoiding getting shot.
 Consequently, starvation was rampant.